You are currently viewing Spark Submit Command Explained with Examples

 2.3 Driver and Executor Resources (Cores & Memory)

-While submitting an application, you can also specify how much memory and cores you wanted to give for driver and executors.
+Use the following options to specify how much memory and cores you want to give for driver and executors.

 OptionDescription

-–driver-memoryMemory to be used by the Spark driver.
+–driver-coresNumber of cores to be used by Spark driver.

 –total-executor-coresThe total number of executor cores to use.